Get yourself inspired!

 Haus der Stadtgeschichte

-Within 50 years, the entrepreneurial couple Siegfried and Jutta Weishaupt built up a priceless collection of modern and contemporary arts.
+Within over 50 years, the entrepreneurial couple Siegfried and Jutta Weishaupt built up a priceless collection of modern and contemporary arts.
 The collection is housed in the newly built privately owned museum, which has been open to the public since November 2007.

 It offers 1280 sqm of exhibition space for thematic exhibitions alternating at regular intervals.
 Either different artists from the collection are combined or the focus is put on only one artist represented in the collection.